nevanscott/uxui0818/_homework/4-floats-and-clears.md

 3. Get some sleep and then reread and rewatch.

-4. Eat something healthy for lunch on Monday, and come to class in a good mood.
+4. Eat something healthy for lunch on Thursday, and come to class in a good mood.